Introduction

 • otigen developer toolchain — zero-extra-code authoring: write contract logic + otigen.toml, the tool handles everything else

-• Honest performance targets — 10-30K TPS realistic v1, validated by multi-region performance harness
+• Honest performance targets — the v1 throughput target is validated by a multi-region performance harness before any number is published

 Honest Status